Related Projects

 Founded

-The Templeton Religious Trust funds this project.
+The Templeton Religious Trust funded this project.

 Between science and religion.
 An empirical study to understand the role of religious beliefs in opposition to biomedical technologies (ECIREL)